vectara/vectara-docs/www/docs/api-reference/admin-apis/create-corpus.md

 }

 message CreateCorpusResponse {
-  // The index is the Corpus ID that was created. uint32 corpus_id = 1;
+  // The corpus_id uniquely identifies the index that was created. uint32 corpus_id = 1;
   Status status = 2;
 }

 message Corpus {
-  // The index ID.
-  uint32 id = 1;
+  // The index ID, also referred to as the corpus ID. uint32 id = 1;
   // The name of the index.
   string name = 2;